Meet the Staff at East Lansing Info

 Sarah is a little bit of a rock ‘n’ roll rebel, almost always at a concert (when there isn’t a pandemic going on).
 With degrees in Journalism and Professional Communications, at ELi Sarah reports on a variety of arts and cultures topics, from video game tournaments to small business features to poetry slams.
 She loves to soak up the local scene at boutiques, libraries, diners, and record stores.
 She still buys CDs and borrows music documentaries from the library.
 Just don’t call her a hipster.
 (She says she’s never been that stylish.)
 The editorial team loves assigning Sarah a story because we know she’s going to make us feel like we are personally talking with the people she has interviewed.
 And we love that she’s always up for an adventure!

-Chris Root, Editor and Reporter
+Chris Root, Adviser

 An ELi veteran, Chris has reported on Government (and sometimes gardening) for ELi and also sometimes helps edit our Government reporting.
 In 2021, she was named a member of East Lansing’s Study Committee on an Independent Police Oversight Commission by City Council.
 By way of background: Chris registered as a lobbyist at the age of 18, when she began working on anti-apartheid and southern Africa issues for a church- and union-sponsored non-profit, the Washington Office on Africa.
 After moving to East Lansing, Chris provided staff support for the Democratic caucus of the Michigan House of Representatives on a bill to divest state public employee pension funds from companies operating in South Africa.
 Chris continues her focus on this movement by helping to build the Africa Activist Archive Project.
 Holding bachelors and masters degrees in Economics from American University, Chris worked at MSU for 15 years helping faculty obtain grants.
 She now devotes a lot of her time to monitoring policing, economic development, and financial issues in East Lansing, gardening, and spending time with family.